wbqd/hipr.handong.edu/xhddlfrhkvudghk/wp-content/plugins/muut/readme.txt

 == Upgrade Notice ==

+= 3.0.3 =
+The update to version 3.0.3 is mainly an update for compatibility with 4.1 and Twenty-Fifteen.

 = 3.0.2 =
 The update to version 3.0.2 is mostly a feature update, focusing on the five added widgets.